sodadata/docs/soda/quick-start-databricks-pipeline.md

 print(scan.get_logs_text())
 ```

 Using the same structure the data scientists define some extra checks to validate and monitor the performance of their model after training.
 They define a ratio between the categories and apply an anomaly detection to make sure that there are no spikes or unexpected swifts in the label distribution.
-Furthermore, the add a check to ensure that they will notified in the case that the model accuracy is below 60% as well as in the case that the dataset is not complete.
+Furthermore, they add a check to ensure that they will notified when the model accuracy is below 60% and/or when the dataset is incomplete.

 model_output_checks.yml
 {% include code-header.html %}